KennC834/Eventify/README.md

 npm install express mongoose dotenv express-session

+Run eventify.js in order to run the server
 Eventify is used to display events in an Area specifically tailed to a certain location Allows user submissions in the Submit Tab
 Users must be logged in to submit events